 - What is the current competition?
 How do you know there is room for a newcomer?

 - What advantage over that competition do you have?
 What are your strengths and weaknesses and those of your competition?
 Could another business undercut your offering or is your product/service unique?
-What is your Ultimate Selling Point?
-Key areas to consider are: price, quality, delivery, customer service, terms of business, other features or services.
+What is your unique selling point?
+Key areas to consider are price, quality, delivery, customer service, terms of business, other features or services.

 - How will you promote your business?
 What, where, when, how and why are you going to market your service to your potential customers to best effect (and how much will it cost?).